Ahtheerr/P5S-Translation-Tool/README.md

 * It has not been thoroughly tested.
 * Some textures may be missing or fail to pack correctly.
 * Use with caution and please report bugs if encountered.

----
-*Made with ❤️ for the Persona Modding Community.*